whimsial/liver-stator/README.md

 Analysis of scRNA-seq from healthy and pathologic livers using [Stator](https://github.com/AJnsm/Stator).

 The main analysis pipeline is implemented in [`pipeline.R`](https://github.com/whimsial/liver-stator/blob/main/pipeline.R).
 It also includes the QC steps written as a collection of R functions in [`rnaseq.functinos.R`](https://github.com/whimsial/liver-stator/blob/main/rnaseq.functions.R) to download and process the raw data from
 [Gene Expression Omnibus](https://www.ncbi.nlm.nih.gov/geo/) followed by the QC steps described below.

+Alternatively, if data integration between multiple studies is not needed a simplified example script [`example.R`](https://github.com/whimsial/liver-stator/blob/main/example.R) can be used.

+## Example script

+To run the example script on HPC cluster (e.g. EDDIE):

+1. login to one of the Wild West nodes.
+2. clone this repository and navigate to it (all subsequent steps should be run from the root of this repository).
+2. in the shell session run [`setup.sh`](https://github.com/whimsial/liver-stator/blob/main/setup.sh) to load R and prepare virtual environment for Python.
+3. then start R, and source [`example.R`](https://github.com/whimsial/liver-stator/blob/main/example.R) but first modify it according to your analysis.

+**Note**: You will need to install R dependencies so set `install.dependencies<-TRUE` in the `example.R` script.
+This should be done once.
+The script will then source [`dependencies.R`](https://github.com/whimsial/liver-stator/blob/main/dependencies.R) which will try to install multiple R packages from CRAN, BiocManager, or GitHub.
+Many of these will have to be built from source which takes a long time.
+See [`dependencies.R`](https://github.com/whimsial/liver-stator/blob/main/dependencies.R) for details.

 ## Pipeline

 Depends on:

-- R packages: `data.table`, `Seurat`, `DropletUtils`, `HDF5Array`, `biomaRt` (for full list see [`properties.R`](https://github.com/whimsial/liver-stator/blob/main/properties.R)).
+- R packages: `data.table`, `Seurat`, `DropletUtils`, `HDF5Array`, `biomaRt` (for full list see [`dependencies.R`](https://github.com/whimsial/liver-stator/blob/main/dependencies.R)).

-R packages should be installed user R library (see [`properties.R`](https://github.com/whimsial/liver-stator/blob/main/properties.R) for details).
+R packages should be installed user R library (see [`dependencies.R`](https://github.com/whimsial/liver-stator/blob/main/dependencies.R) for details).

 - Python packages: `scanpy`, `scrublet` (for full list see [`doublet.py`](https://github.com/whimsial/liver-stator/blob/main/doublet.py) and [`requirements.txt`](https://github.com/whimsial/liver-stator/blob/main/requirements.txt)).

-The Python code can (and probably should) also be run interactively using Jupyter notebook [`doublets.ipynb`](https://github.com/whimsial/liver-stator/blob/main/doublets.ipynb).
+The Python code can also be run interactively using Jupyter notebook [`doublets.ipynb`](https://github.com/whimsial/liver-stator/blob/main/doublets.ipynb).
 It is useful to inspect distributions of doublets by eye to come up with a suitable threshold to be used in [`doublet.py`](https://github.com/whimsial/liver-stator/blob/main/doublet.py) (default is 0.15).

 I found it useful to run Jupyter notebook inside Python virtual environment on the HPC and connect to it via SSH tunnel: